Top 20 Group and Team Psychology Experiments for Leaders (Workplace Takeaways)

 4. Group Polarization (1970s, Reanalyzed in the 2000s)

 Study: Serge Moscovici and colleagues studied how group discussions lead to more extreme decisions than individuals would make alone.
-This phenomenon, known as group polarization, was originally observed in the 1970s and reanalyzed in the 2000s to understand how it manifests in modern organizations.
+This phenomenon, known as group polarization, was originally observed in the 1970s and reanalyzed in the 2000s to understand how it manifests in modern organisations.

 Methodology: Group discussions were facilitated where individuals expressed their initial opinions.
 After a period of group discussion, researchers measured how much the opinions shifted.
 They found that group discussions led to more extreme versions of the individuals’ pre-existing attitudes.

-Findings: Group polarization occurs most strongly in homogenous groups—when members share similar views, discussions tend to amplify the extremity of those views.
+Findings: Group polarization occurs most strongly in homogenous groups - when members share similar views, discussions tend to amplify the extremity of those views.
 This can lead to riskier or more conservative decisions, depending on the group’s starting point.

 Key Takeaway for Leaders: To prevent extreme decision-making, encourage diverse perspectives within teams.
 Fostering a mix of opinions can help balance group discussions and lead to more measured, thoughtful decisions.